telerik/winforms-docs/controls/forms-and-dialogs/tabbedform/getting-started.md

 ## Getting Started

-This topic will walk you through the creating of __RadTabbedForm__.
+This topic will walk you through the creating process of __RadTabbedForm__.

 1\.
 Create a blank new Telerik Winforms application using the standard template.